Photos: Messages of hope, humor and guidance during coronavirus lockdown

 From billboards to lawn signs, large and small, people are staying connected.

-To combat the coronavirus, or COVID-19, pandemic, communities, cities and entire countries are locking down and asking residents to self-isolate.
+New York -- To combat the coronavirus, or COVID-19, pandemic, communities, cities and entire countries are locking down and asking residents to self-isolate.

 Messages are displayed on public buildings.
 From inside their homes, many people are leaving messages up for their neighbors.